 One way Osprey managed to keep this backpack so lightweight is that they removed some features that we loved on the Daylite.
 The padded laptop sleeve, for example, is something you won’t find on the Hikelite.
 But, as you don’t normally take my laptop on hikes, it’s not a big issue.

-Osprey’s new line of backpacks for spring 2018 is all about the ventilation.
+The Osprey Hikelite series of backpacks is all about ventilation.
 This backpack features a ventilated mesh back panel, that allows for excellent airflow while you’re on the move.

 And, this particular feature is a definite improvement on the ventilation system of the smaller cousin: the Osprey Daylite.
 Although to be forgiving of the Daylite, it was not meant as a pure hiking pack.